JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 ---
 Last week we [reported](http://35percent.org/2017-03-12-delanceys-dirty-tricks/) on Delancey's __Elephant One__ development at the Elephant and how it had wangled half an acre of public land, while dodging £58m of planning contributions.

-This week we show how Delancey uses a network of offshore companies to avoid paying any corporation tax on developing the £200m scheme and how its PRS management firm pays no corporation tax on its £1bn PRS portfolio.
+We also showed previously how Delancey has used a network of offshore companies in Panama and Bermuda to avoid paying any corporation tax on developing the £200m scheme.

+This week we show how its PRS management firm that will manage the 650 units in __Elephant One__ and the 979 new units proposed for the [shopping centre](/shopping-centre), pays no corporation tax on its £1bn PRS rental portfolio.

 ![](http://35percent.org/img/elephantoneregister.png)
 *Land Registry [deeds](http://crappistmartin.github.io/images/LandRegistry_TribecaSquare.pdf) for __Elephant One__.*